What are the aims of the CBPATSISP Clearing House?

 Commissioning organisations, such as the Primary Health Networks, will be able to look at the evaluated projects to ascertain what potential programs, services and/or research activities to fund in their regions.

 The evaluation framework used by the CBPATSISP is based on the research findings of ATSISPEP and summarised in the ATSISPEP Solutions that Work: Aboriginal and Torres Strait Islander Suicide Prevention Evaluation Project report, and a review of relevant literature.
-Aboriginal and Torres Strait Islander principles are used when reviewing the effectiveness and quality of programs and services.
+Aboriginal and Torres Strait Islander principles are used when reviewing the effectiveness and quality of programs and/or services.

 How do I make a request for inclusion in the Clearing House?

 The ‘Share Your Program‘ page on our website has all the information you need to register your program and/or service.